Professor Gail Davies

 PhD in Human Geography (London)

 I graduated in Geography from Hertford College at Oxford University in 1993.
 My undergraduate degree was a mix of physical and human geography and I completed my undergraduate dissertation in physical geography.
-I continued my studies with a PhD in Geography at University College London, exploring the relationship between scientific and popular knowledges of nature in the development of natural history film-making.
-I was appointed as lecturer and then senior lecturer at UCL and moved to my current position as Professor of Human Geography at Exeter 2013.
+I continued my studies with a PhD in Geography at University College London, exploring the relationship between scientific and popular knowledges of nature in the development of natural history film-making at the BBC.
+I was appointed as lecturer and then senior lecturer at UCL and moved to my current position as Professor of Human Geography at Exeter in 2013.
 I continue to be motivated by an interest in how different knowledges of nonhuman animals, environments, and health are situated, embodied, and practiced, and how these interact within policy, ethics, scientific practices, and popular culture.